ArcticOwl-Dev/RimWorld_Mod_Template_VSCode/README.md

 3. Build Mod `CTRL + SHIFT + B` or run task `build` in [Task Explorer](https://marketplace.visualstudio.com/items?itemName=spmeesseman.vscode-taskexplorer)
 4. Start RimWorld

+#### Troubleshooting

+- **ThirdPartyDependencies**: Ensure paths to third-party DLLs in `ThirdPartyDependencies.ps1` are correctly specified and enclosed in quotes.
+- **Environment variables**: Verify that the environment variable for RimWorld, `RimWorldInstallationPath`, is correctly configured.
+If the path is not set, the script will prompt you to set one.
+If the game is installed in the standard Steam folder on C:, the environment variable is set automatically.

 ## Additional notes

 ### Folder structure